WaryWolf/findacrafter/README.md

 ### NOTES ###

-Blizzard API documentation is [here](https://github.com/Blizzard/api-wow-docs#character-profile-api).
+Blizzard's "legacy" API documentation is [here](https://github.com/Blizzard/api-wow-docs#character-profile-api).

-UPDATE: Blizzard has a new API and website - [dev.battle.net](http://dev.battle.net).
-Apparently there aren't any new features yet, but you can sign up for an API key and get a higher limit on requests per day.
+Blizzard has a new API and website - [dev.battle.net](http://dev.battle.net).

+As of 2nd December 2014 this project is using the new API, which requires an API key.
+The old API will be removed in early 2015.

 ### FEATURES COMPLETE ###